stevenmeyer142/pintler-va-app/amplify/custom/va-access/README.md

 Changes to amplify/custom/va-access require running the script "amplify/custom/va-access/build.sh"

-## Issues

-There is a problem with timeout for the Lambda functions.
-Sometimes a timeout error is received in React and the Lambda function is still running.
-Sometimes creating a HealthLake data store or importing to the data store cannot complete in the 15 minute limit for Lambda functions.

-An alternative implementation could monitor the status of "CreateFHIRDatastore" and "StartFHIRImportJob" using EventBridge and SNS notifications to update the DynamoDB record, instead of using the actions "DescribeFHIRDatastore" and "DescribeFHIRImportJob".

 ## Deploying to AWS

-For detailed instructions on deploying your application, refer to the [deployment section](https://docs.amplify.aws/react/start/quickstart/#deploy-a-fullstack-app-to-aws) in the AWS Amplify documentation.
+For detailed instructions on deploying your application, refer to the [deployment section](https://docs.amplify.aws/react/start/quickstart/#deploy-a-fullstack-app-to-aws) of our documentation.

+## Security

+See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.